-First things first: what to do once you've signed up
+First things first: what to do after you've signed-up

 To keep the sign-up form short and simple, we only gather basic information about your agency (or yourself, if you're a freelancer).
 To start fully taking advantage of Terpsy before your first booking, here are a few things you should tackle.
 But first, take a few minutes to click around Terpsy, to get familiar with all its screens.

 People can schedule interpreting and transcription with you in two ways: